 The audience granularity you’re used to has effectively disappeared.
 With decreased targeting capabilities, you’ll need to reframe your positioning and creative approach to appeal to a wider audience while still driving action.

 Not sure what to do about it?
 You’re not alone.
 Here is the high-level info you need to know about the disruption caused by Apple and Google’s data-privacy changes.

 Learn More: Social Media Video Ad Specs & Placements Guide

 Apple Makes Waves

-What this means is that whenever someone uses an app on iOS14, they will have to give the developer express permission to access their IDFA, or Apple’s Identifier for Advertisers.
+What this means is that whenever someone uses an app on an iPhone or iPad today, they will have to give the developer express permission to access their IDFA, or Apple’s Identifier for Advertisers.
 What the IDFA does is track a user’s activity across different apps on a person’s iPhone.
-If, for example, an Instagram ad compels a user to click on a video to visit a brand’s eComm store, the IDFA will keep track of that user’s data so marketers can better target the user for future engagement on a different platform.
+If you’re a marketer who relies on data about your core consumer’s interests to build audience cohorts, you can probably guess how this will impact your job.

 The Great Data Privacy Debate of 2021

 These changes have fueled the beef to end all beefs between Facebook and Apple.
 When Apple launched its Privacy Nutrition Label, it made available a detailed list of every datapoint that an app tracks.
 And as Mashable pointed out, Facebook has a “comically long” list of data it collects.
 It’s eye opening to say the least.